Menlo, County Galway: Sport

 Menlo is home to the Emmetts Rowing Club which won the Blue Riband of Irish Senior Eights Rowing in 1929 and again in 1931.
 Although the rowing club was disbanded some years later, a hurling club bearing the same Menlo Emmetts name was formed in 1981.
-This club won the County Junior B titles in 1983 and 2006.
-In March 2007 they went on to win the All-Ireland Junior B Club Hurling Championship title by defeating Tara Rocks of Wexford 0–16 to 1–12 in a replayed final.
+Menlo Emmetts GAA club won the Galway County Junior B title in 1983 and in 2006, going on to win the 2006–07 All-Ireland Junior B Club Hurling Championship.